AlexXi19/personal-website/src/routes/blog/blogs/ml-notes.md

 [Nvidia Triton](https://github.com/triton-inference-server/server)

 Features:

 - High performance serving framework
 - Multi framework backend support
 - Cloud Native
   - Good kubernetes support
   - Easy to scale
 - Model orchestration with management service.

 ## Notes

 ## Random Thoughts

 # ML Ops

+### MLOps validation server

+The purpose of this section is for notes related to building a model testing and validation server to provide more confidence for the model deployment process.

+#### Problems to solve:

+- Lots of back and forth between the ML team and the Serving team to deploy the models
+  - Serving team needs to _put the model together_ for deployment
+  - Serving team needs to manually test the model to gain confidence for model deployment